KarelKubat/gtpl/README.md

       list        - creates a list
-      addelements - creates a new list by adding elements haselement  - checks whether an element is in the list Also standard built ins:
+      addelements - creates a new list by adding elements haselement  - checks whether an element is in the list indexof     - returns the index of an element Also standard built ins:
       slice       - how to get a partial list from a list
       index       - how to get one element from a list